julianlk522/FITM/README.md

 ## Todos:

--Pagination
+### Features:

+-Perform action that prompted redirect (like or copy) after redirect_to login sequence completed -Reorder tmap to submitted -> copied -> tagged
+-Edit summaries page / queries to not attribute auto summary to link author
+    -Maybe have a hard-coded user named "Auto Summary" a la Auto Moderator from Reddit who auto summaries can be assigned to.
+That way they are preserved forever and it is a bit clearer that they are auto summaries.
+-Top global tag cats for period top links page -Pagination
     -Home
     -Top Links
     -User Treasure Map
+-Improve frontend look/semantic markup
+    -A11y, responsive layouts for phones / tablets -Link articles
+    -Proper color scheme

+### Code Quality:

+-Enforce consistent names
+    -e.g., Global Categores vs. Global Tag categories -Rebrand subcategories as category overlaps since that is a bit more accurate -Merge GetProfile handler logic into GetTreasureMap handler -(since it is only used on tmap page alongside link data) -Remove repeat code wherever possible
+    -GetJWTClaims
+-Tests

+## To Maybe-Dos:

+-Search for existing tag cats while adding/editing
+    -Fuzzysort?
--Reorder tmap to submitted -> copied -> tagged -Perform action that prompted redirect (like or copy) after redirect_to login sequence completed -Way to prevent many tags from flooding global tag
+-Way to prevent many tags from flooding global tag
     -might not happen actually? would require many different cats which is not super likely i would not imagine -Rethink CalculateGlobalCategories algo
     -currently makes it impossible, unless submitting first tag, to affect global cats unless extremely new link and fast tag submission...
--Limit to ~15 categories / tag
--Edit summaries page / queries to not attribute auto summary to link author -Top global tag cats for period top links page -Improve profile pic upload
+-Some way to visualize how Global Cats are determined -Improve profile pic upload
     -more file formats?
     -maybe optimize min/max aspect ratios
--Search for existing tag cats while adding/editing
-    -Fuzzysort?
--Enforce consistent coding names
-    -e.g., Global Categores vs. Global Tag categories -Improve frontend look/semantic markup
-    -A11y, responsive layouts for phones / tablets -Link articles
-    -Proper color scheme
--Rebrand subcategories as category overlaps since that is a bit more accurate -Tests
--Remove repeat code wherever possible
-    -GetJWTClaims
--Some way to visualize how Global Cats are determined -Merge GetProfile handler logic into GetTreasureMap handler
-    -(since it is only used on tmap page alongside link data) -Separate tag categories into distinct rows in Tags table -(Simplifies add/delete and maybe global category calculations, but might not be necessary at this point?)
+-Separate tag categories into distinct rows in Tags table
+    -(Simplifies add/delete and maybe global category calculations, but might not be necessary at this point?)